johnssproul/RepeatProfiler/output.md

 ### Correlation Analysis<a name="corr"></a>

 ##### Boxplot - by Groups<a name="bygroups"></a>
-The correlation boxplot by groups shows boxplots of correlation values for each group (and its outgroups) specified in the user_groups.txt.
+This boxplot shows boxplots of correlation values for each group (and its outgroups) specified in the user_groups.txt.

 ![](./pics/groupcorr.png)

 ##### Boxplot - by References<a name="byref"></a>
-The correlation boxplot by references shows boxplots of correlation values for a given reference by ingroup and outgroup.
+This boxplot shows boxplots of correlation values for a given reference by ingroup and outgroup.

 ![](./pics/refcorr.png)

 ##### Histogram<a name="histogram"></a>
-The correlation histogram plots the correlation for each pair of within and between pairing.
+The histogram plots the correlation between each read of a reference and the other reads in the run.
+The between and within groups are specified by you in the user_groups.txt.

 ![](./pics/histogram.png)